 Approval of Prior Meeting Minutes

 Vice Chair Thomas: Thank you very much.
-And welcome, everyone to our April 10, 2024, Board of Governors meeting for Citizens Property Insurance.
-We'll begin with a couple of items.
-One is in everyone's agenda materials are the minutes from the last meeting, and I would certainly entertain a motion to approve those minutes.
+And welcome, everyone to our April 10, 2024, Board of everyone's agenda materials are the minutes from the last meeting, and I would certainly entertain a motion to approve those minutes.